Leo-wz/VideoExtract/README.md

 # VideoExtract

-A multithreaded tool to extract videos from multiple video files with [FFmpeg](https://github.com/FFmpeg/FFmpeg)
+A multithreaded tool to extract video streams from multiple video files with [FFmpeg](https://github.com/FFmpeg/FFmpeg)